-We are available for virtual appointments only through Career Connections.
-After you've created an appointment, a coordinator will be in touch to set up a phone or web conference call.
-If you have difficulty with Career Connections, send email to firstname.lastname@example.org.
+Coordinators are available for virtual appointments only, with scheduling through Career Connections.
+If you have difficulty, please email email@example.com and we will set up a time for you.
+Once your appointment has been made, the coordinator will be in touch to set up a phone or web conference call.

 The TRU Career and Experiential Learning department is committed to supporting employment opportunities for a diverse labour market.

 We are thankful for the long-standing relationships we have with employers all over BC and believe it is important to support the people who are integral to our students’ career success.